Consensys/doc.tessera/docs/HowTo/Use/Monitoring.md

 You can use Splunk to search, analyze, and monitor the logs of Tessera nodes.

-Consolidating the logs from multiple Tessera nodes in a network requires setting up Splunk and Splunk Universal Forwarders.
+To consolidate the logs from multiple Tessera nodes, set up Splunk and Splunk Universal Forwarders.
 The following pages from the Splunk documentation are a good starting point for understanding how to achieve this:

 * [Consolidate data from multiple hosts](http://docs.splunk.com/Documentation/Forwarder/7.1.2/Forwarder/Consolidatedatafrommultiplehosts)